 Differences by sex and age

-of North East females qualified to level 4+
+of females were qualified to level 4 and above in 2025

 % with no qualifications: